bsmithb2/testcafe-browser-provider-idevices/README.md

 3. Select your team (Personal is fine).
 Make sure you do both targets (There's a little dropdown)
 4. Run the app
 5. Run the test in XCode.
 Note that the test will fail if you have a code to lock your phone.
 Remove it, and set your phone to stay unlocked forever.
 Its a test device.
 6. Run your tests.
 Make sure the testcafe server (your mac) and the device are accessible and on the same network as each other.
+If you can't connect then the browser will open, but nothing will load.

 When you use API, pass the alias to the `browsers()` method: